marler8997/har/README.md

 EOF
 ```

+Note that even though this mechanism make it simpler to process HAR files, it comes at the cost of not being able to represent files without newlines at the end of the file.
+Since HAR is not meant to support everything (i.e. binary files), not supporting this small number of use cases is a sensible tradeoff for the added simplicity.

 ## Using ".."

 HAR doesn't support using `..` to create files in parent directories.
-This guarantees that if you extract a HAR file, it can only create files in the given output directory, it cannot extract files outside of that.
+This guarantees that if you extract a HAR file, it can only create files in the given output directory, it cannot extract files outside of it.

 ## Absolute filenames